ser-ga/voting-boot/README.md

-# Design and implement a REST API using Hibernate/Spring/SpringMVC without frontend.
+# Design and implement a REST API using SpringBoot 2

 #### The task is: